Cedric-Hj/DevOps-CICD-WebApp/Doc/4- SonarQube Setup .md

 ### Create the file sonar-project.properties
 In the root directory of the GitHub repo, create the file [sonar-project.properties](/sonar-project.properties) using the neccessary sonarqube credencials

-Note: if using cloud services like AWS, to cost as less as possible, Sonarcloud can be used in a browser with a auth token, the AWS security group need to allow all ip to the port 8080 (Jenkins)
+Note: if using cloud services like AWS, to cost as less as possible, Sonarcloud can be used in a browser with a auth token, the AWS security group need to allow all ip to the jenkins port
 It is possible to create an ec2 instance just for sonarqube and in the security group allow the communication between the two, it is more secure, but it also require one more EC2 instance.